SIX SONGS (LIEDER), OP. 85

 Under

-this elongation, the harmonies and the four sigh figures from
+elongation, the harmonies and the four sigh figures from 1:22 [m.

-2:28 [m.
-34] of the previous song are heard in succession, confirming
+the previous song are heard in succession, confirming the

-overlapping the stanzas of the poem, are set to the same vocal music as
+stanzas of the poem, are set to the same vocal music as stanzas 1

-countermelody in the accompaniment moves yet another octave higher,
+The countermelody in the accompaniment moves yet another octave

-and is now mostly above the vocal line.
-The syncopated
+higher, and is now mostly above the vocal line.
+The

 The voice and piano come together on the home keynote, and the